What Is Radiographic Positioning?

 There are several factors to consider when deciding which is the best radiographic position and projection to use.

-Before proceding with the X-ray order, consider:
+Before proceeding with the X-ray consider:

 - Who is the patient?